-The class-based tutor-led Level 1 courses, which typically last a weekend, present all the remedies.
-You then need to spend about four months using the remedies so as to really learn them before you are ready to attend a Level 2 course.
+The class-based tutor-led Level 1 courses, which typically run over two days, present all the remedies.
+Ideally you will then spend three or four months using the remedies so as to really learn them before you attend a Level 2 course.

 The DLP, on the other hand, includes all the personal experience that you need.
-You could if you wanted to attend a Level 2 course the minute you finish the DLP.
+You would be well prepared to attend a Level 2 course the minute you finish the DLP.

 Which you prefer is largely a question of personal preference.
 If you like working alone and in your own time, choose the DLP.
 If you prefer working in groups and discussing things with others, choose a classroom-based course.

 I’ve already got some books about the remedies.
 Do I still need to obtain the two set books?

 The DLP study programme has been created around the set books, which present the original method as laid down by Dr Bach.
 So the answer is, yes, you do need to have the two set books even if you already own or have read other books.

 Some popular books on the remedies contain errors and others are based on personal reinterpretations of Dr Bach’s work.
 You may find your progress unsatisfactory if you try to rely on other texts.